Tancred423/FFXIV_PaissaHouseDiscordBot/TERMS_OF_SERVICE.md

 - `/help` - Provides information about the Bot and its usage
 - `/paissa` - Displays detailed housing information for specific districts and worlds
+- `/announcement set` - Configure a channel to receive notifications when new housing lottery periods begin
+- `/announcement remove` - Remove the announcement channel configuration

 ## 3. User Responsibilities